microsoft/cookiecutter-spacy-fastapi/README.md

+# cookiecutter-spacy-fastapi

-# Python cookiecutter API for developing a Custom Cognitive Skill for Azure Search
+Python cookiecutter API for quick deployments of spaCy models with FastAPI

 ## Azure Search
+The API interface is compatible with Azure Search Cognitive Skills.

 For instructions on adding your API as a Custom Cognitive Skill in Azure Search see: https://docs.microsoft.com/en-us/azure/search/cognitive-search-custom-skill-interface